-This ball and socket style linkage horn can have the thumb lever raised or lowered a great distance as well as change the angle of the paddle.
+This ball and socket style linkage horn can have the thumb lever raised or lowered a great distance.
 It can also stand in Bb or F.

 This string linkage horn has great flexibility with the placement of the thumb lever and can also stand in Bb or F.

-Intermediate horns are mass produced and built to a price point.
+Cost: Intermediate horns are mass produced and built to a price point.
 You should expect a no frills but decent instrument that is reliable and easy to play.
 I always recommend sticking to a well known name brand that has excellent repair and service support.
-Expect to pay $3500 to $5000 for a new name brand horn or a minimum of $2500 for a decent unknown brand.
+Expect to pay $3500 to $5000 for a well known name brand horn and a minimum of $2500 for a decent lesser known brand.
 Used current model horns can be found but you may need to be patient and act quickly.
 This field is littered with online sellers offering instruments at prices that are surprisingly low.
 Remember, you get what you pay for and buying a poor quality instrument can do more harm than good when trying to keep a young person inspired.

 Horns for Schools:

 Horns are expensive and young players will advance quickly as they grow, needing different instruments within a relatively short time frame.
-To address this and encourage more horn players in their bands, many school band programs in the Sydney area provide horns for their students.
+To address this and to encourage more students to take up the horn, many school band programs in the Sydney area provide horns for their students.